Matt Kisber

-Matthew Harris "Matt" Kisber (born January 31, 1960) is a businessman and Democratic politician in the U.S. state of Tennessee who served ten two-year terms in the Tennessee House of Representatives and was Commissioner of the Tennessee Department of Economic and Community Development during the governorship of Phil Bredesen.
+Matthew Harris Kisber (born January 31, 1960) is a businessman and Democratic politician in the U.S. state of Tennessee who served ten two-year terms in the Tennessee House of Representatives and was Commissioner of the Tennessee Department of Economic and Community Development during the governorship of Phil Bredesen.

 Early life and education

 Kisber was born January 31, 1960, in Jackson, Tennessee, and grew up there.
 His grandfather, Jonas Kisber, Sr, owned and operated Kisber's Department Stores in Jackson.
 Matt's dad is Jonas Jr; and was prominent in the city's small Jewish community.
 Matt Kisber started working in his family's department store when he was 12 years old.
 While attending Vanderbilt University, where he earned a bachelor's degree in political science, he worked as a photojournalist for the Jackson Sun newspaper.

 Tennessee House of Representatives

 In the 1982 general election, Kisber defeated two-term Republican incumbent Ken Baker.
 Kisber would then serve ten consecutive two-year terms before leaving office voluntarily in November 2002.
 During his years in the state legislature, he served as chairman of the House Finance, Ways and Means Committee, as well as special joint committees of the House and Senate that considered matters related to business taxation, electricity deregulation, and workers' compensation.
 He also headed a National Conference of State Legislatures committee that studied the streamlining of state sales tax administration.

 He had several major legislative accomplishments in the area of economic development.
 In 1993, he was a leader in achieving the passage of a bill that established a program of tax credits for Tennessee companies that expand or create new jobs in the state.
 In 1996, he advocated successful legislative initiative to reform workers’ compensation in the state, including establishing a workers’ compensation fraud unit in the Tennessee Bureau of Investigation.
 In 1998, he was author and co-sponsor of a bill that established a program of employment training grants for companies that provide highly skilled and high-paying technology and manufacturing jobs.